 Studying a few asset allocations

 Most investors around the world learned the value of diversification.
 Some US investors may be less sensitive to the virtues of such diversification due to the sheer size of the US economy and its excellent track record, but passive investors located in any other country should be keenly aware of the risks involved in solely investing with domestic stocks.
-Still, this is easy to say in hindsight, and wasn’t necessarily that well-known some 30 years ago, notably when Japan was on a meteoric rise.
+This is easy to say in hindsight though, and wasn’t necessarily properly acknowledged some 30 years ago, notably when Japan was on a meteoric rise.
 Let’s compare fully domestic asset allocations against worldwide allocations treating Japan as a strong tilt.